 How to check air quality

-You can visit websites such as Defra’s air quality index – uk-air.defra.gov.uk to check the air pollution figures for your area or you can buy your own kit to measure it.
-If the air pollution banding for your area is 4-6 then that is considered to be moderate and people with lung problem or heart problems should reduce the amount of strenuous activity that they do outdoors.
+You can visit websites such as Defra’s air quality index – uk-air.defra.gov.uk to check the air pollution figures for your area or you can buy your kit to measure it.
+If the air pollution banding for your area is 4-6 then that is considered to be moderate and people with lung problems or heart problems should reduce the amount of strenuous activity that they do outdoors.

 Anything above this rating would be deemed high (7-9) or very high (10) in which case people should avoid outdoor physical activity to protect themselves from worsening their lung problem symptoms.